creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-20-tabular-explainability.md

 task, i.e. the group $$c=i_0$$ corresponding to the first vertex $$v^0_{i_0}$$ of the maximum probability path $$p$$ in graph $$D$$

 * A single group of features does not always provide all the relevant information to make a prediction
-* Additional groups of features are ranked iteratively, i.e. in each iteration the starting point $$v^0_{i_0}$$ of the previously found highest probability path is eliminated from the graph and then search for the respective next highest probability path in $$D$$
+* Additional groups of features are ranked iteratively, i.e. in each iteration the starting point $$v^0_{i_0}$$ of the previously found highest probability path is eliminated from the graph and Dijkstra's algorithm is run again to search for the next highest probability path in $$D$$
 * In the experiments, two best groups were used as most to explain predictions

 &nbsp;